BwithE/captiveportal/README.md

 # RaspberryPi captive portal
 A captive portal designed for guests to login and create a user account.

-First you'll have to clone this repo.
+First, you'll have to clone this repo.
 ```git clone https://github.com/bwithe/rpi-cp```

 Then run ```python3 server.py```